 Breast augmentation consistently ranks among the most performed cosmetic surgeries worldwide.
-The vast majority of patients who have this elective surgery have problem-free procedures which also produce outstanding results, often surpassing the client’s expectations.
+The vast majority of patients who have this elective surgery have problem-free procedures that also produce outstanding results, often surpassing the client’s expectations.
 The popularity of these procedures is no surprise.
-Few aspects of a woman’s body convey her femininity and sense of identity as her breasts, and breast augmentations have been performed by surgeons for decades, making them among the most well-understood cosmetic procedures offered.
+Few aspects of a woman’s body convey her femininity and sense of identity as much as her breasts, and breast augmentations have been performed by surgeons for decades, making them among the most well-understood cosmetic procedures offered.

-While the popularity of these procedures continues to grow, so too, do reports of symptoms by women who have had breast implant surgery.
+While the popularity of these procedures continues to grow, so too do reports of symptoms by women who have had breast implant surgery.
 Symptoms associated with “breast implant illness,” as it has been called, have raised concerns about the safety of certain types of implants, causing women to wonder whether they should delay a planned procedure or consider breast implant removal if they have already had one.
-The most pressing concern among women are reports of a rare type of cancer (called anaplastic large cell lymphoma, or ALCL) associated with textured breast implants.
+The most pressing concern among women is reports of a rare type of cancer (called anaplastic large cell lymphoma, or ALCL) associated with textured breast implants.

 What is meant by “breast implant illness?”

-Breast implant illness is a broad term which refers to a number of individual illnesses that women believe are associated with their breast implants.
+Breast implant illness is a broad term that refers to a number of individual illnesses that women believe are associated with their breast implants.
 Illnesses which are frequently categorized underneath this blanket term include:

 - Anaplastic large cell lymphoma (ALCL) — a rare cancer of immune system cells